shaunak-phadnis/shaunak-phadnis.github.io/content/_index.md

  - Off-record communication and signaling strategies (Insinuations, Dogwhistles, Two-tracked conversations)
  - Discourse particles in South Asian languages and discursive strategies they conventionalize.

 Thus, this grounds my research in Formal Pragmatics and its interface with Semantics on one hand and Social meaning/Philosophy of Language on the other.
-Apart from this, I also like thinking about Syntax, specifically Agreement and person system in Hindi/Marathi.
+Apart from this, I also like thinking about Syntax, specifically:
+- Adverbial agreement in Indo-Aryan.
+- Person agreement in Marathi.

 I have a latent fascination with representation of event structures in cognition.

 **Email:** sphadnis[at]umass[dot]edu